Rioplatense Spanish is a dialect of Spanish spoken in the River Plate basin of Argentina and Uruguay. It is what you may know as “Argentine Spanish”.

 Rioplatense Spanish is different from other varieties of Spanish because of its pronunciation, too.

-The main characteristic of Rioplatense Spanish in terms of pronunciation is the use of yeísmo, a phonetic phenomena in which the double L and the consonant Y are pronounced like the English sound "sh".
+The main characteristic of Rioplatense Spanish in terms of pronunciation is the use of yeísmo, a phonetic phenomenon in which the double L and the consonant Y are pronounced like the English sound "sh".

 Therefore, in Rioplatense Spanish, there is no phonetic difference between "playa" (beach) and "caballo" (horse).
 We say "plasha" and "cabasho" like Y and LL are the same letter.
 Phonetically, it is [ʃ] instead of [ʎ].